Engulfing pattern strategy guide

 Engulfing patterns FAQ

-What does an engulfing candle mean ?
+What is engulfing candle ? ?

 Engulfing candlestick pattern consists of two candles (mean two periods), which is why considered a double candlestick pattern.
 As its name suggests, the exceeded candle engulfs the entire body of the prior candle.
 It can also engulf more than one prior bar.
 But to consider it as an engulfing candle, it should be at least one prior candle engulfed.
 Keep in mind that the engulfing bar has a higher high and a lower low, than the prior candle (this means that the first bar fits in the body of the second candle).
 Moreover, this pattern indicates the change in the market sentiments which can be a sign of a reversal in the present trend direction.
 For this reason, forex traders use it to detect possible reversals in the trend momentum.